 Click on the string (on the tab), then click on the note (on notation, or on-screen guitar) to get it entered on that string/fret.
-To access this feature, for melody (or soloist) track, first set menu Melody | Track Type to Guitar.
-Then open the Notation window and choose editable notation.
-You will now see Guitar Tab below the Treble Clef.
-You can now highlight a note, using Shift+Arrow Right (or Left).
+To access this feature, for the Melody (or Soloist) track, first set menu Melody | Track Type to "Guitar."
+Then open the Notation window and choose Editable mode.
+You will now see a guitar tab below the treble clef.
+Highlight a note using the Shift+Arrow

+(Right/Left) keys.
 When a note is highlighted in red, you can click on the tab on the string that you would like the note played on.
 This will change the note to that string, and the tab will be updated to reflect this.